 The most recent statistical data on the employment situation of residents with foreign background is found in the Ministry of Employment and the Economy’s employment service statistics that are compiled monthly from the registers of the Employment and Economic Development Offices.
-In December 2016, the unemployment rate in Helsinki was 24.4 per cent among foreign-mother-tongue residents and 12.3 per cent among the population as a whole.
-The 10,766 foreign-background unemployed made up no less than one-quarter of all unemployed people in Helsinki.
+In December 2017, the unemployment rate in Helsinki was 21.0 per cent among foreign-mother-tongue residents and 10.4 per cent among the population as a whole.
+The 9,797 foreign-mother-tongue unemployed made up no less than one-quarter of all unemployed people in Helsinki.

-At the end of 2015 the number of unemployed residents with foreign background in Helsinki was 11,178, of whom 52 per cent were men.
-The number rose by 561 persons from the previous year, but the unemployment rate stayed the same.
+At the end of 2016 the number of unemployed residents with foreign background in Helsinki was 11,225, of whom 52 per cent were men.
+The number rose by 47 persons from the previous year, but the unemployment rate declined.
 In recent years the unemployment rate has grown more among population with foreign background than other people.
-However, in the early 2000s the unemployment and employment rates of population with foreign background were at the same level than in 2015.
+However, in the early 2000s the unemployment and employment rates of population with foreign background were at the same level than in 2016.

 Higher education does not protect residents with a foreign mother tongue from unemployment as efficiently as Finnish- and Swedish-speaking residents.
 The unemployment rate among residents with a foreign mother tongue remains fairly constant regardless of their education.

 The employment situation of residents with foreign background varies greatly with background country.
 While some nationality groups have come to Finland mainly in search of work, others have come as refugees.
 Residents with refugee background have had more difficulties in finding a job than other people.
 Those born in Sweden and Estonia as well as elsewhere in the Western Europe had the highest employment rate.